franco-on-git/Scripts-and-Commands/COMMANDS/PSExec-Elevated-Terminal.md

 ```

 - The command  launches a interactive dhell under the Local **SYSTEM** account.
-- This is a powerful way to run commands with elevated privileges on the local machine.
+- This is a powerful way to run commands with super-elevated privileges on the local machine.

 | Switch        | Description
 | ------------- | ------------- |